gooshtavow/tibia-look-loot-calc/README.md

 The calculator is still very simple.
 It only reads your logs and spits out the total value.
 Someday, it might:

- - Also print the amount of each item and their value;
  - Show which NPC buys each item;
  - Have a simple GUI;
  - ... more?
 Who knows!